 While the yeast is proofing, in a large bowl mix together the flour, salt, cinnamon, and ginger until well combined.

-Add in the raisins and stir until well coated.
-Set aside.
+Then add in the raisins and stir until well coated, set this dry mixture aside.

-Once the yeast is ready, add in the remaining sugar, oil, and half of the flour mixture.
-Mix until combined.
+Once the yeast is ready, add in the remaining ¼ cup of sugar, the oil, and half of the flour mixture.
+Mix with the dough hook until combined.

-Then, add in the remaining water and the remaining flour mixture, mixing together at low speed until incorporated and no dry flour streaks remain.
+Then, add in the remaining 1 cup of water and the rest of the flour mixture, mixing together at low speed until incorporated and no dry flour streaks remain.